Maulvi Sher Ali: Early life

 Sher Ali was born to a well off and educated Zamindar family that was part of the Ranjha Jat tribe.
 He was the son of Maulvi Nizam ud Din.
 His mother died on 7 March 1907.
 A daughter of Sher Ali, with the name Khadija Beguum wrote his short biography Seerat Hadrat Maulvi Sher Ali.
 Sher Ali did his B.A. in 1897.

 Works

 When he heard of Mirza Ghulam Ahmad's claim he travelled to Qadian and gave his Bay'ah (Oath of Allegiance) at the hands of Ghulam Ahmad.
 He remained headmaster of the Talim-ul-Islam High School in Qadian.
 He spent his whole life in the service of the cause of Ahmadiyyah.
 He accompanied Mirza Basheer-ud-Din Mahmood Ahmad, the second khalifa of the Ahmadiyyah sect on his journey to Europe in 1924, and participated in the Wembley’s Conference of Living Religions 1924.
 He was a profound scholar of religious sciences and the Arabic language.
 In the central Organization of the Community, Maulvi Sher Ali served as director of publications (Nazir Taleef) at Qadian.
+He translated the Quran into English.
 He also published an exposition and rebuttal of the book Yana bi'ul Islam in his Review of Religions.